deNBI/autoscaling-cluster/README.md

 ###### timing
 * `scale_delay`: `60`
   * Waiting time in seconds to avoid overlaps with the reassignment of workers with jobs before scale-down.
-* `scale_down_frequency`: `60`
+* `worker_cool_down`: `60`
-  * Workers receive a minimum idle lifetime.
+  * Workers receive a minimum idle lifetime (in seconds) for cool down, deactivate with `0`
   * Remaining active workers can reduce the frequency that workers have to be restarted because they are deleted too early due to delayed job rescheduling.
-  * deactivate with `0`
   * Delay in seconds, corresponds to the idle time since the last started job until a worker can be deleted.
 * `service_frequency`: `60`
   * Autoscaling execution is delayed a specified number of seconds between program iterations.